L1 Visa to Green Card

 L1A Visa to Green Card

-Having worked in an executive or managerial capacity in their foreign business, a foreigner may be able to purchase a similar business in the United States and gain a 1-year L-1A visa to enter the country to develop the venture.
-After the U.S. branch of the company has flourished for a year or more, the entrepreneur might consider applying for an EB-1C multinational executives and managers green card by filing Form I-140, Immigrant Petition for Alien Worker with the USCIS.
+Having worked in an executive or managerial capacity in their foreign business, a foreigner may be able to set up a new business or purchase a similar business in the United States and gain a 1-year L-1A visa to enter the country to develop the venture.
+After the U.S. branch has flourished for a year or more, the entrepreneur might consider applying for an EB-1C multinational executives and managers green card by filing Form I-140, Immigrant Petition for Alien Worker with the USCIS.

 Filing Form I-140 is just the first step for their green card applications.
 In order to eventually obtain a green card, L-1A visa holders should file Form I-485 with the USCIS.
 If an immigrant visa number indicated in the visa bulletin is current, they can concurrently file Form I-485 with Form I-140.
 Otherwise, they must wait until an immigrant visa number is available to file their I-485 form.